CraftYun83/SG-MRT-BFS/README.md

 i wasted like 3 hours wondering why adjacency list were filled with a bunch of nodes that weren't connected

 turns out defining lists like `c = [[]]*N` actually makes it so every single inner list copies each other.

+list of mrt stations was taken and edited from https://github.com/xkjyeah/singapore-postal-codes/